penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-classrooms-classroom-properties-bannedframetemplate-bannedsectionpreference.md

 ## index

-Index inside the day where is located the section.
+Index built into the day where the section is located.

 `index`